Mike’s record of progress

 MAKING OUR STREETS SAFER

 Mike has been a leading advocate in making our streets safer for pedestrians and bicyclists.
-He worked collaboratively with everyone to identify ways to properly rebuild Washington Street and reached a compromised solution with small businesses that would not impact their operations.
-Mike led the fight to bring a multi-modal street design to Newark Street to shorten pedestrian crossings, address illegal parking on sidewalks and create a bike friendly roadway.
+After a previous City Council spent years unable to reach a consensus on how to responsibly rebuild Washington Street, Mike brought all parties to the table to identify a sustainable streetscape plan for Hoboken’s main street that will benefit residents and businesses for years to come.
+Mike has spent the past four years fighting to bring a multi-modal street design to Newark Street to shorten pedestrian crossings, address illegal parking on sidewalks and create a bike friendly roadway.
+The long anticipated safety improvements are scheduled to begin by year’s end.
 He pushed for a Southwest Traffic Study to increase traffic calming measures, resulting in less congestion in our neighborhoods.
 From these large scale projects to bringing new stop signs to downtown intersections and installing a pedestrian crossing signal at 333 River Street, Mike is committed to bringing the best traffic infrastructure to Hoboken.

 When Mike first ran for City Council, he promised to provide resources for tenants to ensure they were not being mistreated by landlords.
 He stayed true to his word and secured funding for a tenant advocate who provides renters with the information and legal advice they need.
 Mike proudly supported a new tenants rights law that requires landlords to provide renters with a detailed explanation of their rights under New Jersey and Hoboken rent control laws.
 He will continue to negotiate and advocate for more affordable housing options as part of new redevelopment plans as well as investing in the creation of a community land trust to create more rent controlled units.